A B C D E F G H I J K L M N O P Q R S T U V W Y

 MPI Magnetic Particle Inspection: a method for detecting cracks or other imperfections in ferromagnetic materials such as iron and steel by applying magnetic particles upon a piece and measuring the magnetic flow.
 A discontinuity is indicated by a distortion in the distribution of the magnetic particles.

 Nickel: A ductile and malleable metallic element, alloyed to iron and cobalt, not readily oxidized: used chiefly in alloys.

-Painting: The practice of applying a coating, pigment, color or other medium to a solid surface to cover a part surfaces and to provide improved durability for a forging yield improved longevity in harsh environments.
+Painting: The practice of applying a coating, pigment, color, or another medium to a solid surface to cover a part of surfaces and to provide improved durability for a forging yield improved longevity in harsh environments.

 Press: A method of forging using closed impression dies by a single continuous squeezing action, in contrast to a series of blows as in drop forging.
 This squeezing is obtained by means of hydraulic or mechanical presses.

 Punching: Process of removing material from a forging by using a protruding tool called a punch to pierce or puncture the workpiece while it is still hot.

 Quench: A heat treatment process involving rapid cooling of a workpiece to obtain certain material properties

 Ring Rolling: A forging process in which a ring of smaller diameter is rolled into a precise ring of larger diameter and a reduced cross-section.
 This is accomplished by the use of two rollers, one driven and one idle, acting on either side of the ring’s cross-section.

 Shaft: An elongated, narrow part or section forming the handle of a tool or other implement.

 Shotblast: The process of shooting small metal beads against a part at high velocity to remove impurities.